aws-samples/aws-genomics-workflows/docs/orchestration/cromwell/cromwell-examples.md

 $ curl "https://baconipsum.com/api/?type=all-meat&paras=1&format=text" > meats.txt
 ```

-and upload it to your S3 bucket:
+and upload it to an S3 bucket accessible using the Cromwell server's IAM policy:

 ```bash